code-game-project/cg-gen-events/README.md

 1. Open the Start menu
 2. Search for `powershell`
 3. Hit `Run as Administrator`
-4. Paste the following commands:
+4. Paste the following commands and hit enter:

 #### Install